A catalog of quasar candidates identified by astrometric and mid-infrared methods in Gaia EDR3: Discussion

 The $Gaia$ team provided a parallax bias correction model, which proposes that the parallax bias is at least related to the g-band magnitude G, ecliptic latitude $\beta$ and photometric parameter $\nu_{eff}$.
 For the faint sources, this model is derived from the quasar candidates of EDR3 AGN \citep{lindegren2021gaia1}.
-To investigate the effectiveness of this model in the galactic plane, we apply it to the GPQ and LAMOST DR7Q quasar samples.
+To investigate the effectiveness of this model in the Galactic plane, we apply it to the GPQ and LAMOST DR7Q quasar samples.
 Again, we use FRS and EDR3\_AGN catalog as comparisons.
-For the five-parameter sources, the parallax biases of the GPQ, FRS and LAMOST DR7Q samples are corrected to about 5 $\mu as$, while 0.5 $\mu as$ for the EDR3 AGN catalog.
+See Table \ref{tab:corrparallax}, for the five-parameter sources, the parallax biases of the FRS and LAMOST DR7Q samples are corrected to about 5 $\mu as$, while 26.5 $\mu as$ and 0.5 $\mu as$ for the GPQ and EDR3 AGN catalog, respectively.
 For the six-parameter sources, the parallax biases of GPQ and LAMOST DR7Q samples deviate significantly from zero, suggesting the correction model is not working effectively.
-These results indicate that (i) There might be a stellar contamination with the GPQ sample, especially in the six-parameter sources; (ii) Compared to high galactic latitude regions, the photometric data obtained from the galactic plane follow different probability distribution.
-Therefore, the parallax bias correction model provided by the $Gaia$ team is not working effectively in the galactic plane.
+These results indicate that (i) The crowded sky near the Galactic Equator may have caused significant GPQ matching errors; (ii) There might be a stellar contamination with the GPQ sample, especially in the six-parameter sources; (iii) Compared to high Galactic latitude regions, the photometric data obtained from the Galactic plane follow different probability distribution.
+Therefore, the parallax bias correction model provided by the $Gaia$ team is not working effectively in the Galactic plane.